twicki/mchbuild/docs/html/_sources/user_manual.rst.txt

         CMAKE_ARGS -DpackB_DIR=${packB_DIR}
     )

-  Since we are adding the top CMakeLists.txt of this project, packA, as a cmake external package, instead of specifying a GIT url, here we simply specify the source directory that contains the top CMakeLists.txt
+  Since we are adding the root CMakeLists.txt of this project, packA, as a cmake external package, instead of specifying a GIT url, here we simply specify the source directory that contains the root CMakeLists.txt

   Notice that here we use the cmake config directories obtained by previous calls to ``mchbuild_find_package`` to set the cmake paths in  ``CMAKE_ARGS``

-* The top CMakeLists.txt will contain some tests, but the bundle cmake project still does not contain any test.
+* The root CMakeLists.txt will contain some tests, but the bundle cmake project still does not contain any test.
-  Therefore, at the end of the bundle we forward the tests defined in the top CMakeLists.txt of ``packA`` to the bundle project
+  Therefore, at the end of the bundle we forward the tests defined in the root CMakeLists.txt of ``packA`` to the bundle project

   .. code-block:: cmake